djpbarry/Torch-Unet/README.md

-# A Regression Model to Detect CrossTalk in Microscopy Images
+# CrosstalkPy: A Python Package to Detect CrossTalk in Microscopy Images

 ## Setup